-The Extreme Disablement Adjustment compensates a person who is extremely disabled and in receipt of the 100 per cent general rate disability pension, but whose accepted disabilities have further degenerated after age 65.
-The adjustment is a 50 per cent increment to the 100 per cent general rate disability pension.
+The Extreme Disablement Adjustment compensates a person who is extremely disabled and in receipt of the 100 per cent general rate Disability Compensation Payment, but whose accepted disabilities have further degenerated after age 65.
+The adjustment is a 50 per cent increment to the 100 per cent general rate Disability Compensation Payment.
 Assessment for Extreme Disablement Adjustment only takes into account the medical impairment and lifestyle effects of a disability.
 It does not have regard to whether or not a veteran is employed nor any regard to income and assets.More →

 What is the purpose of Extreme Disablement Adjustment?